DESIGN, PLACE AND TIME

 Refine selected concepts, present your resolved design solution as either a digital model or documentation drawings with technical conventions.

-Who you are presenting the designs to, consider the audience and how they might interact with your presentation.
+Remember: Who you are presenting the designs to, consider the audience and how they might interact with your presentation.